 If outdoor recreation is your jam, then Mackinac Island is a destination you don’t want to miss.

-Yet, Mackinac’s natural outdoor playground is just one reason to visit the island sooner in life rather than later.
-Here are four more ways to have fun on Mackinac before you’re 40:
+Yet, Mackinac Island’s natural outdoor playground is just one reason to visit sooner in life rather than later.
+Here are four more reasons to visit Mackinac Island before you’re 40:

-Live it up at night – Gabi’s a singer/songwriter who plays acoustic guitar at some of the island’s unique bars and restaurants.
-She’d love for you to come see her play, but if rock is more your style, or hip hop, or orchestra music at the Grand Hotel, that’s cool, too.
-Anyone can find their vibe on Mackinac.
+Mackinac Island is full of unique bars and restaurants including several with live music after dark.
+From orchestra music at Grand Hotel to incredible guitar talent at the Pink Pony, anyone can find their vibe on Mackinac Island.
 And the best part is all the venues are close together, within walking distance (which is good, because there are no cars on the island!).
-There’s such a wide variety of music in such a concentrated area that it’s easy to go from one place to the next and get the full experience of Mackinac nightlife.
+There’s such a wide variety of music in such a concentrated area that it’s easy to go from one place to the next and get the full experience of Mackinac Island nightlife.

-Browse the boutiques – You can find a souvenir T-shirt on Mackinac if that’s what you want.
-There’s also lots of super cute downtown boutiques.
-Some of Gabi’s favorites include Little Luxuries Artist Market, Caddywampus, Poppins and the Lucky Bean Coffeehouse.
-There are no retail chains on Mackinac.
-Everything is unique to the island (except Starbucks, but that’s a good thing!).
-While you’re downtown shopping, you can check out one of Mackinac’s many extraordinary bars and restaurants for a drink and a bite to eat.
-New to the mix in 2019 are Kingston Kitchen at The Village Inn, which features Jamaican fusion cuisine, and the Watercolor Café on the water behind Bay View B&B that’s a coffee shop by day and an art studio by night.
+You can find a souvenir T-shirt on Mackinac Island if that’s what you want.
+There’s also lots of super cute boutiques with styles you’ll love.
+And because there are no retail chains on Mackinac Island, everything is unique (except Starbucks, but that’s a good thing!).
+While you’re shopping, you can check out one of Mackinac Island’s many extraordinary restaurants for a drink and a bite to eat.

-Board a carriage, or sailboat – A horse-drawn carriage ride around Mackinac is the most popular activity for families, and it’s a good something-to-do for Millennials, too.
+A horse-drawn carriage ride around Mackinac Island is the most popular activity for families, and it’s a fun activity for Millennials, too.
 The tour takes you over a lot of the island and whets your appetite for what you’d like to explore more.
-For a different kind of Mackinac tour, book a Sip ‘n Sail Cruise that gets you out on the water around the island.
-The cruise is about the same price and takes about the same amount of time as a carriage tour, but there’s live entertainment on board, a cash bar and you get to go right under the incredible Mackinac Bridge.
+For a different kind of tour, book a Mackinac Island boat cruise that gets you out on the water.
+There’s a variety of options including some that take you right under the mighty Mackinac Bridge while you enjoy live entertainment on board and a cash bar.

-Now that you know what to do on Mackinac, when should you visit?
-The main tourist season runs from late April through the end of October, although you can visit the island throughout the winter as well.
+Now that you know what to do on Mackinac Island, when should you visit?
+The main tourist season runs from late April through the end of October, although you can visit Mackinac Island throughout the winter as well.
 The opening weeks in May can be a great time to visit before the season’s peak in summer.
-The atmosphere is electric on the Fourth of July and during the Labor Day Jazz Weekend.
-You can also build a trip around one of the island’s four road races held in May, June, September and October.
+The atmosphere is electric on the Fourth of July.
+You can also build a trip around one of Mackinac Island’s four road races held in May, June, September and October.

-But whenever you visit Mackinac, you can enjoy really accessible outdoor recreation.
+Whenever you visit Mackinac Island, you can enjoy really accessible outdoor recreation.
 And maybe the best part is that there’s outdoor recreation for all levels, whether you want to bring your mountain bike and really do it up or just take a walk along the waterfront to Mission Point Resort or relax with a picnic in Marquette Park.